yassinetb/yassinetb.github.io/_pages/consulting.md

 * Advising Ed-Tech companies on strategies for teaching tech-related topics (Programming, Data-science etc...).
 * Design teaching material for Ed-Tech companies.

 I am typically someone who can get obsessed with things I'm working on for a while, and deliver a lot in not so much time.
-If you need help developping something, or if you need advising and accompaniement for projects that are relevant to my expertise, <a href="mailto:ytaoudi@student.ethz.ch">reach out</a>!
+If you need help developping something, or if you need advising and accompaniement for projects that are relevant to my expertise, [reach out!]({{ site.email | prepend: 'mailto:' }}) !